|Instructor||Dr. Philipp Stiasny|

 Film screenings and in-class discussions with invited guest speakers will be part of the course.

-Please note: Each week after the regular session the film for the coming week will be screened.
-Attending these viewing sessions from approx. 7.15 to 9.00 p.m. is mandatory.
+Please note: Each week the film for the coming week will be screened on campus.
+Attending these viewing sessions is a vital part of the course.